In office, we have access to a number of therapies to help your spine heal. Depending on your symptom, one or more of the following may be suggested:

 Purpose: Heat therapy fosters vasodilation, the enlarging of blood vessels to bring more blood to an area.

-- Heat is generally sedating due to its ability to decrease the transmission of pain signals and relax tense muscles.
+- Heat is generally sedating because of its ability to decrease the transmission of pain signals and relax tense muscles.

 - Heat enlarges blood vessels near a painful area, increasing oxygen and nutrient flow to the muscles which helps heal damaged tissue.